 “I think so,” said Neville.

 “Oh honey!” said Rochelle, unwrapping a stick of gum and popping it in her mouth and laughing until she bounced.
-“That is seriously gonna fuck some shit up.”
+“That is seriously gonna mess some shit up.”

 Derrick was standing nearby.
 No one liked Derrick – he was weird – but he had been at mission control longer than either Rochelle or Neville.
 He pushed his glasses up his nose with his thumb and said, “It’s okay.
 We don’t need it.”